rguske/knative-appliance/README.md

 ### Output directoy

-The finished build `ova` file will be exported to the `output-vmware-iso` directory.
+The finished build `ova` file will be exported to the `output-appliance-iso` directory.

 ## License

-VMware Event Broker Appliance is available under the BSD-2 license.
-Please see [LICENSE.txt](LICENSE.txt).
+WIP